MicrosoftDocs/defender-docs/exposure-management/review-attack-paths.md

     :::image type="content" source="./media/review-attack-paths/attack-paths.png" alt-text="Screenshot of the Security Exposure Management attack path window" lightbox="media/review-attack-paths/attack-paths.png":::

-1. To change how attack paths are displayed you can select a heading name to sort by a specific column heading.
+1. To change how attack paths are displayed, you can select a heading name to sort by a specific column heading.

 ## Group by choke points